-- 1. Human Anatomy, including a laboratory component, a minimum of four semester units. - 2.
-Human Physiology, including a laboratory component, a minimum of four semester units. - 3.
-Microbiology, including a laboratory component, a minimum of four semester units. - 4.
-English 1A (Writing Composition) minimum of three (3) semester units with a minimum grade of C. - 5.
-PSYC 1A Introduction to Psychology. - 6.
-CHLD 10 Child Growth and Lifespan Development or PSYC 14 Developmental Psychology
+- 1. Human Anatomy, including a laboratory component, a minimum of four (4) semester units. - 2.
+Human Physiology, including a laboratory component, a minimum of four (4) semester units. - 3.
+Microbiology, including a laboratory component, a minimum of four (4) semester units. - 4.
+English 1A (Writing Composition), minimum of three (3) semester units with a minimum grade of C. - 5.
+PSYC 1A (Introduction to Psychology), minimum of three (3) semester units - 6.
+CHLD 10 (Child Growth & Lifespan Development) or PSYC 14 (Developmental Psychology), minimum of three (3) semester units